 1 m3 = 1,000, 000 cm3

-A cube is a three-dimensional figure with six matching square sides.
+A cube is a three-dimensional figure with equal edges and six matching square sides.

 The figure above shows a cube.
 The dotted lines indicate edges hidden from your view.

 If s is the length of one of its sides, then the volume of the cube is s × s × s

 Volume of the cube = s3